butteroutlaw/The-Cool-Repository/README.md

 # The-Cool-Repository

-A password asks for user input
+A password asks for user input.
-A password allows someone to access
+A password allows someone to access.
-A password that is not correctly inputted is denied access
+A password that is not correctly inputted is denied access.

 If security questions are turned on:
     User picks:   writes?